dushantpanchbhai/chatbot2/README.md

 * Mentor-2 : Priyesh Vakharia

 ## Description
-In this project, have developed a website consisting of chatbot functioning.
+In this project,we have developed a website consisting of chatbot functioning.

 This chatbot model is based on the web scrapping. whatever the question we give to the chatbot, the chatbot does a google search based on the topic and return the output.